Building Literacy Skills with Safari Ltd.

 Resources to learn more about helping your child make connections while reading:

-Rocking A Retelling with Safari Ltd Figurines
+Rocking A Retelling

-“Acting out and/or retelling a story helps children make that story their own—and truly comprehend it.
+“Acting out or retelling a story helps children make that story their own—and truly comprehend it.
 They gain an understanding of the characters, the structure, and the themes…They will learn that the story unfolds in a certain way…in the process, young children gain a sophisticated understanding of narrative structure.” - What Dramatic Play Does and how to Support Literacy - full article.

 Choose your child’s favorite book(s) and list out some of the characters.
 Look at the huge selection of various sized figurines offered by Safari Ltd. Select figurines that could represent the characters from your child’s favorite book (See list below for ideas).
 Help your child gather additional supplies for story elements and setting.

 Arrange a play invitation with objects suitable for representing the story setting, important story elements, and characters.
 Encourage your child to set up the story scene(s) and use Safari Ltd. TOOBS or Safari Ltd. Figurines as the characters to “act out” parts of the story.
 See the list below for some examples of story and Safari Ltd. figurine pairings.